DeanJain/JavaBigdata/GCP.md

 - It helps you understand how long it takes your application to handle incoming requests from users or other applications, and how long it takes to complete operations like RPC calls performed when handling the requests.
 - Currently, Stackdriver Trace collects end-to-end latency data for requests to App Engine URIs and additional data for round-trip RPC calls to App Engine services like Datastore, URL Fetch, and Memcache.

+#### GCP ML/AI (Maching Learning)

+- **TensorFlow** (for data scientist): This is an option for those who want to work with ML from scratch.
+It is a software library that's developed and open-sourced by Google.
+There are more libraries on the market, but this one is the most popular and is used by other cloud providers for their managed ML services.
+- **ML Engine** (for data scientist): This is an option for those who want to train their own models, but who use Google for training and predictions.
+It is a managed TensorFlow service that offloads all infrastructure and software bits from users.
+  - ML engine can be accessed via cloud console or gcloud ml-engine command
+  - to make predictions use REST API or Python API client
+  - multiple scale tiers with predefined master, workder and parameter servers
+- **Pretrained ML models** (for developer): This is an option for those who want to leverage ML without having any knowledge of it.
+It allows Google-developed models to be used to perform predictions.
+- **AutoML** (for developer): This is an option for those who want to leverage ML without having any knowledge of it, and where the pretrained models are not fit for purpose.
+It allows models to be trained by supporting labeled data.

+#### TPU - Tensor Processing Unit

+- Google's custom-developed, application-specific integrated circuits (ASICs), which are used to speed up ML workloads
+- enhance the performance of linear algebra computation
+- reduction in model training time from weeks to hours
+- TPU suitable for matrix computations, Models without custom TensorFlow operations inside the main training loop, Models that take a long time to train (in weeks) or with very large batch size

 #### Designing a solution infrastructure that meets business requirements

 - Business use cases and product strategy